prem8097/QuizApp/README.md

 - **Backend**: Java Servlets and JSP - A robust backend powering the application's logic and handling user interactions.

 - **Database**: MySQL - A powerful and reliable database management system for storing quiz data and user information.
+-
+- **IDE**: NetBeans - A feature-rich integrated development environment used for the development of Quizhost.

 ## Prerequisites